 1. Start Value (SV)

-The Start Value (SV) represents the difficulty of the vault performed and is a key factor in determining the potential maximum score.
-Essentially, the SV establishes the highest possible score a gymnast can achieve before deductions are made for execution errors.
-It is determined by the code of points, a standardized set of rules that categorizes vaults based on their complexity.
+The Start Value (SV) indicates the difficulty of the vault performed and is a key factor in determining the potential maximum score.
+The SV reflects the inherent challenge of the vault before any deductions for execution errors are made.
+It is determined by the Code of Points, a standardized set of rules that categorize vaults according to their complexity.

 Factors Influencing Start Value

-Several factors contribute to determining the Start Value of a vault:
+Several factors contribute to the calculation of the Start Value for a vault:

-- Vault Type: The specific kind of vault impacts its Start Value.
-Vaults that involve multiple flips, twists, or unique combinations tend to have higher Start Values, while simpler vaults like handsprings naturally have lower values.
+- Vault Type: The type of vault performed directly influences its Start Value.
+Vaults that include multiple flips, twists, or other complex combinations tend to have higher Start Values, while simpler vaults (like handsprings) have lower values.

-- Difficulty of Execution: Vaults with more complex elements (e.g., adding twists or flips) are assigned higher Start Values due to their increased difficulty.
+- Difficulty of Execution: Vaults involving more complicated elements, such as flips or twists, are assigned higher Start Values due to the increased difficulty.

-- Risk and Athleticism: Vaults requiring greater aerial control and body precision, such as the Tsukahara or handspring double front, are assigned higher Start Values, reflecting the athleticism and risk involved in performing these advanced movements at high speeds.
+- Risk and Athleticism: Vaults that require significant aerial control and body precision, such as the Tsukahara or handspring double front, receive higher Start Values, reflecting the athleticism and risk involved.

 Examples of Vault Start Values

-- Handspring Vault (Vault 1): A simple vault typically has a Start Value ranging from 4.0 to 4.6, depending on specific variations and execution quality.
+- Handspring Vault (Vault 1): Typically has a Start Value ranging from 4.0 to 4.6, depending on variations and execution quality.

-- Yurchenko Vault (Vault 2): This vault is performed with a roundoff onto the springboard followed by a back handspring onto the vaulting table.
-The Start Value typically ranges from 5.4 to 5.8, with difficulty increasing depending on the flips and twists.
+- Yurchenko Vault (Vault 2): Performed with a round-off onto the springboard followed by a back handspring onto the vaulting table.
+Start Values for this vault range from 5.4 to 5.8, increasing based on flips and twists.

-- Tsukahara Vault (Vault 3): This high-difficulty vault can have a Start Value from 5.8 and above, with more complex versions including additional twists or flips.
+- Tsukahara Vault (Vault 3): A high-difficulty vault with a Start Value of 5.8 or above, with more complex versions adding twists or flips.

 Code of Points and Start Value Assignments